-All properties within the Town of Janesville are on private septic systems that are subject to permitting and standards set forth by the Rock County Health Department.
+All properties within the Town of Harmony are on private septic systems that are subject to permitting and standards set forth by the Rock County Health Department.
 It is the responsibility of landowners to maintain and upgrade their septic systems as necessary.
-Part of the Town of Janesville currently lies within the expansion boundary of the City of Janesville sewer service area (see Map 4.1, next page).
-Whenever the sewer service area boundary is expanded, the City acquires the ability to plan for extending its sewer service into that area and may approve or disapprove of private sewage systems for any new construction or replacement systems within that boundary.
+Part of the Town of Harmony currently lies within the expansion boundary of the City of Janesville sewer service area.
+Whenever the sewer service area boundary is expanded, the City acquires the ability to plan for extending its sewer service into that area and may approve or disapprove of private sewage systems for any new construction or replacement system within that boundary.
 Properties that are required to hook up to city sewer are required to annex into the City prior to hook up.
 Extension of the sewer service area is the first indication that the properties within that area are likely to be annexed into the City at some point in the future.